 I am an Assistant Professor in the Department of Sociology at Louisiana State University.
 My research investigates urban environments, especially as it relates to disasters, health, immigration, race, and social capital.

-First, I research disaster resilience and vulnerability, particularly the role of land cover change in producing environmental risks.
+First, I research disaster resilience and vulnerability, particularly how environmental changes link to inequalities in flooding.
 This research is funded by an Early-Career Research Fellowship through the Gulf Research Program of the National Academies of Sciences, Engineering, and Medicine.
 I am also a Fellow in the NSF's Human, Disasters, and Built Environment (HDBE) Enabling the Next Generation of Hazards and Disasters Researchers program.
 My newest work on this topic analyzes climate change attribution of flooding using an environmental justice lens.
 This work is continuing with my role as a Fellow in the Early-Career Innovators Program at the National Center for Atmospheric Research.

 Third, I research health risks from industrial air pollution in the United States by examining the extent of disparities across metropolitan areas, and how those disparities have emerged.